 How is Shopify Helping its Employees?

-The coronavirus hasn’t merely affected Shopify merchants.
+The COVID-19 hasn’t merely affected Shopify merchants.
 The company’s employees have also felt the pandemic’s effects.
 Fortunately, Shopify is also helping them.

 Like many other companies, Shopify’s employees are now working from home.
 Of course, to work from home effectively, an employee needs some form of a home office.
 Shopify is helping by providing employees with $1000 each, which they may use to furnish their home offices as they see fit.
 The money comes in the form of a stipend.